 Researching New Mexico’s small towns and their sparsely-developed surroundings was pleasurable.
 Finding an individual to profile for each of my chosen landscapes was a challenge.
 At the very least, the individual I had in mind had to feel a connection to the land, the deeper the connection the better.

-As I had suspected, Frank from the East Coast―up and down it, in fact.
+Frank was indeed from the East Coast, up and down it, in fact.
 Born in coastal Massachusetts, he lived in Maine for a quarter-century, and then worked in Florida.
-En route to Arizona with his wife to visit friends, he would pass signs on Interstate 10 indicating Rockhound State Park, which piqued his interest.
+Regularly en route to Arizona with his wife to visit his mother-in-law, he would pass a sign on Interstate 10 indicating Rockhound State Park, which always piqued his interest.
 After his wife died, and now retired as a radiologic and lab technician, he returned to southwestern New Mexico and paid his first visit to Rockhound.
 There, he settled in, camping―that is, sleeping on the seat of his pickup―and prospecting for gemstones at the park and on the surrounding public lands.
-Soon, he began volunteering at the park, maintaining its campsites and overall landscaping.
+Soon, he began volunteering at the park, maintaining its campsites.
 By the time I met him, he was a park employee, sleeping in a bedroom of the trailer.

 For three days, two of which were his days off, Frank and I conversed in the trailer; prospected for geodes in a pit southwest of Deming, New Mexico; toured New Mexico’s bootheel; and visited Frank’s pharmacy and favorite bakery just over the border in Palomas, Chihuahua.
 Throughout this, I filled my notebook and captured our conversations on a portable tape recorder.
 I left Rockhound confident and eager to begin the formal writing of my thesis.
 Frank was not a deep man, not a desert mystic or much of a philosopher, but his love for the desert was unquestionable.